lindensheehy/Compiler/docs/PE.md

 The DOS header is the very first structure in a PE file.
 It contains legacy fields from the MS-DOS executable format (MZ), which is hardly relevant to the PE file format.
 The only notable fields for our purposes are:
-- `e_magic` -> Tells windows to treat the file as a PE, meaning it will directly jump to the following field and skip the rest of the data.
+- `e_magic` -> Tells Windows to treat the file as a PE, meaning it will directly jump to the following field and skip the rest of the data.
-- `e_lfanew` -> Tells windows where the PE header begins.
+- `e_lfanew` -> Tells Windows where the PE header begins.

 ---